Xfer Serum Tips: Transforming Samples with Noise Osc

 Learn Synthesis at Icon

 Looking to level up your productions further?
-Unlock your potential with Icon’s Blueprint Curriculum and gain essential knowledge to mastering the craft of sound design through our extensive Synthesis course.
-Sound design is a cornerstone of electronic music production and is also employed in a variety of disciplines including filmmaking, television production, radio, sound recording, live performance, post-production, video game development, and more.
+Unlock your potential at Icon and learn how to master the craft of sound design through our comprehensive Synthesis course.
+The art of sound design is a cornerstone of electronic music production.
+Sound design is also deployed in a variety of other disciplines as well including filmmaking, television production, radio, sound recording, live performance, post-production, video game development, and more.
 The course explores fundamental synthesis techniques, delves into the vast universe of software instruments, and teaches you how to employ them for maximum sonic potential.Read more